 As you can see on the top there is a Fourtylove-YouTube channel waiting to be watched!
 A very interesting topic I would like to talk about today.
-I’m sure that you have heard about thousand of tennis tips but never this one:
+I’m sure that you have heard thousands of tennis tips but never this one:

 There are basically two options out there that can be used to videotape a tennis match or practice session but there is one that in my honest opinions stands out by far since its quality and features make it a no brainer if you want to record tennis matches.

-I started with a GoPro Hero 3 years ago but I currently own a GoPro Hero 6 Black Edition which has 4 features that are really nice and important if it comes to videotaping yourself or your friends playing tennis.
+I started with a GoPro Hero 3 years ago but I currently own a GoPro Hero 7 Black Edition which has 4 features that are really nice and important if it comes to videotaping yourself or your friends playing tennis:

 These are such awesome features!
 The WiFi feature that comes with the GoPro Hero 6 Black Edition gives you the freedom to connect the camera to your smartphone or tablet via an app for nice observations on the bench after the training.
 The voice control goes one step further and removes the need of a remote control.
 Simply tell your camera to record or stop recording without touching it.
 You can continue playing without putting down your tennis racket.

 3. Small + Light = Awesome